Review of Joy Dry Dog Food

-Joy Dog Food receives the Advisor’s lowest-tier rating of 1 star.
+Joy Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Joy Special Meal was selected to represent the other products in the line for this review.
+Joy Ultimate Chicken Meal and Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Chicken meal, oat groats, pearled barley, chicken fat (preserved with mixed tocopherols), dried peas, dried beet pulp, brewers rice, rice bran, turkey meal, flaxseed, natural flavor, calcium carbonate, dried egg product, fish meal, salt, vitamins (vitamin E supplement, d-calcium pantothenate, vitamin A supplement, niacin supplement, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, vitamin D3 supplement, menadione sodium bisulfate complex, folic acid, biotin, vitamin B12 supplement), choline chloride, potassium chloride, dicalcium phosphate, minerals (zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, sodium selenite, calcium iodate), l-lysine, dl-methionine, vegetable oil, lecithin, rosemary extract

 Red denotes controversial item